Commercial Lighting as Security for Your Business

 How Do I Install a Security Camera on a Light Pole?

 Once you've decided that you're ready to install a security camera on your light pole, it's a good idea to know how to install it so that you understand the process better.
-The following are a list of general steps that can be followed for a security camera mount:
+The following is a list of general steps that can be followed for a security camera mount:

 • Choose the correct bracket: There are many types and sizes of brackets, just as there are different types of materials that poles are constructed from.
 Plan ahead, so you are sure to use the best bracket for your purposes.